-Lots of plants / weeds start as rosettes so I wanted to show all the examples I've seen.
+Lots of plants start as rosettes so I wanted to show all the examples I've seen.
 Some are more rosette-like than others.
 I will be adding to this page as I see them or find my photos (challenging as I've taken so many).

 Unknowns at the bottom